 CRCOG is primarily looking to fund capital improvement projects that will substantially improve the physical condition of our transportation system (roads, bridges/major culverts), construct complete streets (transit, pedestrian and bicycle accommodations) or correct existing traffic problems related to congestion, safety (crashes), and geometry.
-The majority of funding is for reconstruction projects, however separate funding is set-aside for pavement rehabilitation, standalone sidewalk, and bicycle and pedestrian projects.
+The majority of funding is for reconstruction/major pavement rehabilitation projects, however separate funding is set-aside for minor pavement rehabilitation, stand-alone sidewalk, and bicycle and pedestrian projects.

-4. Project Cost Limits (\$300,000 to \$3,000,000)
+4. Project Cost Limits (\$300,000 to \$3,200,000)

-CRCOG will fund projects that cost between \$300,000 and \$3,000,000.
+CRCOG will fund projects that cost between \$300,000 and \$3,200,000.
 Per CTDOT LOTCIP Guidelines, projects must have a minimum construction cost of \$300,000 to qualify for LOTCIP funding.
-Extremely large projects will take a disproportionate share of program funds, therefore projects utilizing more than \$3,000,000 of LOTCIP funding will not be approved.
+Extremely large projects will take a disproportionate share of program funds, therefore projects utilizing more than \$3,200,000 of LOTCIP funding will not be approved.
+The submitted cost estimate should reflect no more than the maximum funding per municipality allowable and any additional amount should be noted as a non-participating cost in the cost estimate.

-5. Municipality and Agency Funding Limit (\$3,000,000)
+5. Municipality and Agency Funding Limit (\$3,200,000)

-No municipality will be awarded more than \$3,000,000 in projects (reconstruction, improvements, pavement rehabilitation, stand-alone sidewalk, and bicycle/pedestrian projects).
+If applying for multiple project categories, no municipality will be awarded more than \$3,200,000 in projects (reconstruction/major pavement rehabilitation improvements, minor pavement rehabilitation, stand-alone sidewalk, and bicycle/pedestrian projects).